 Google “passive income ideas” and 99% of the options you read about are not passive at all, even after they are built up.
 They may still require a minimal amount of ongoing work, but the key word is minimal.

-The only truly passive income ideas require a huge monetary investment and are basically just earning you a return on your income.
+The only truly passive income ideas require a huge monetary initial investment and are basically just earning you a return on your residual income.

-Any kind of investing or rental property or business you own will require routine maintenance even after it’s at a point of maturity.
+Any kind of investing or rental property, rental income or commercial real estate business you own will require routine maintenance even after it’s at a point of maturity.